Comparing the Best Credit Cards for Bad Credit

 - Store cards tend to carry extremely high APRs.

-- You could get caught in the deferred interest trap.
+- You could get stuck with deferred interest.

 - Store cards are often “closed loop” cards.